-“That’s a good point, Captain,” said Blooey.
+“That’s a good point, captain,” said Galloway.
 “We have no weapons beyond Highgarden’s rifle, and we’ll have no transportation back to Cairo.”

-Farquhar paused and then, “The Amenhat III Pyramid is close to the river and there’s normally boatmen around.
+Farquhar paused to think for a moment, and then, “the Amenhat III Pyramid is close to the river and there’s normally boatmen around.
 It shouldn’t be that hard to find transportation.
 I’ve hired boatmen at the same spot a number of times before.”

 “Better than waiting it out inside this stale smelling tomb,” said Krause.
 “I say we give it a try.”

 “You’re sure you know the way?”
-Blooey to Farquhar.
+Galloway to Farquhar.

 “Of course.
 We’ve explored the tunnels thoroughly looking for artifacts.
 I drew up a map at one point, though I don’t have it with me just this minute.